JudicialCouncilOfCalifornia/courtyard-artifact/README.md

  - Push master and tag to Github
  - Packagist should be updated automatically.

-Your artifact can now be installed via `composer require <vendor tbd>/courtyard-artifact`.
+Your artifact can now be installed via `composer require judicialcouncil/courtyard-artifact`.